SajidZakaria/ST3-CP-Environment/README.md

 # ST3-CP-Environment
+A strong Competitive Programming Environment using Sublime Text 3.
 This build works almost the same as traditional builds, except it uses PowerShell.
 Which makes it even more, umm..
 Powerful.

 ## Problems of other builds:
   1. Doesn't have timeout.
 You have to manually end the task when a program takes too long or falls into some infinite loop.